 \section{Results}

 The conclusion of \Cref{thm:local_learn} shows that our architecture can learn to execute any LOCAL-model graph algorithm on graphs with bounded maximum degree and Turing-computable local steps.
 However, it does not give a direct way to construct training data for a given algorithm.
-To address this, we derive concrete learnability results for several algorithms by avoiding Turing-machine simulations and encoding them directly in our template-matching framework (outlined in \Cref{sec:local_learn} and detailed in \Cref{app:framework}).
+To address this, we derive concrete learnability results for several algorithms bypassing the need for their LOCAL model implementations.
+The implementations follow the workflow in \Cref{model:graph_framework}.
+Also, instead of a Turing machine executing the local operations, they are encoded directly in our template-matching framework (outlined in \Cref{sec:local_learn} and detailed in \Cref{app:framework}).
 We consider \emph{Message Flooding}, \emph{Breadth First Search} (BFS), \emph{Depth First Search} (DFS), and \emph{Bellman-Ford}.
 These are canonical primitives spanning traversal (BFS/DFS), local message propagation (Message Flooding), and shortest paths (Bellman-Ford).
 In what follows, $l$ denotes the bit precision for storing algorithm variables and $d_G$ denotes the diameter of a graph $G$ when all edges are assumed to have unit length.
-The proofs of Theorems~\ref{thm:flooding}-\ref{thm:bf} appear in \Cref{app:proof_apps}. \begin{theorem}[Message Flooding] The GNN given in \Cref{eq:architecture} can learn to exactly simulate the Message Flooding algorithm with arbitrarily high probability on graphs with maximum degree at most $D$, after $\mathcal{O}(D^2\cdot d_G)$ iterations, using a training dataset of size $\mathcal{O}(l\cdot D^2)$, an embedding dimension $k' = \mathcal{O}(l \cdot D^2)$, and an ensemble size $K=\mathcal{O}\left(l^2D^4+lD^2\log\left(nD^2d_G\right)\right)$. \end{theorem}
+The proofs of Theorems~\ref{thm:flooding}-\ref{thm:bf} appear in \Cref{app:proof_apps}. \begin{theorem}[Message Flooding] The GNN given in \Cref{eq:architecture} in the infinite-width regime can learn to exactly simulate the Message Flooding algorithm with arbitrarily high probability on graphs with maximum degree at most $D$, after $\mathcal{O}(D^2\cdot d_G)$ iterations, using a training dataset of size $\mathcal{O}(l\cdot D^2)$, an embedding dimension $k' = \mathcal{O}(l \cdot D^2)$, and an ensemble size $K=\mathcal{O}\left(l^2D^4+lD^2\log\left(nD^2d_G\right)\right)$. \end{theorem}